How To: Transition to College

 Unhealthy levels of stress can severely affect you in many ways â€” both physically and emotionally.
 High levels of stress can lead to headaches, muscle tension, sleep problems and anxiety.
 Diseases associated with stress are the leading cause of death in the United States and have been linked to coronary heart disease, stroke, migraine headaches, stomach and duodenal ulcers, colitis, asthma, and mental and emotional problems.

-If you think you suffer from stress, the Counseling Center's biofeedback program may be right for you!
+If you think you suffer from stress, Counseling and Psychological Services's biofeedback program may be right for you!

 What is Biofeedback?